CommonGateway/CoreBundle/docs/features/FileUpload.md

 - JSON
 - Yaml
 - XML
-- CSV (default with the `,` as delimiter, but adaptable with request parameters, see below)
+- CSV (default with the `,` as delimiter, but adaptable with request parameters as described below)
 - xlsx (Microsoft Office Excel 2007 and newer)
 - xls (Microsoft Office Excel 2003 and older)
 - ods (LibreOffice and OpenOffice)